PeterNg2333/1155143402csci4140/README.md

 ## Website Link
 The website for this project is hosted on the Render server.
 You can access it [here](<https://one155143402-csci4140.onrender.com/index.php>). <br />
-Login account: admin: admin01 & user: user01 (username and pd are the same)
+Login Credentials  (username and pd are the same):
+  - Admin Account:
+    - Username: admin01
+    - Password: admin01
+  - User Account:
+    - Username: user01
+    - Password: user01

 ## Directory Structure
 Explain the purpose and functionality of each directory and its corresponding files in your project.